cobianzo/gutenberg-paragraph-tooltip/README.md

 placed in the branch 'distribution-zip' of this repository.

 This plugin consists in a simple functionality that includes an extra option when editing a link within the block editor: nice CSS tooltips.

+# Distribution

+Option 1:

+run `sh deploy.sh` and check the repo: https://github.com/cobianzo/gutenberg-paragraph-tooltip/tree/distribution-zip

+Option 2 (WIP, still doesnt work in wp-env):

+~~Install the package wp cli for distribution:~~

+~~❯ npm run wp package install wp-cli/dist-archive-command~~ ~~❯ npm run wp dist-archive~~

 # TODO

 -   Install `dist-archive` package and create distribution process through WP CLI instead of deploy.sh
 -   make the restriction of BLOCKS work (now it applies to all blocks.
 Test it in other blocks like blockquotes
 -   fix phpunit test
 -   Make it multilingual compatible (test it at least)
 -   Make more e2e testings.
-- Nice to have: Make a mobile friendly alternative
+-   Nice to have: Make a mobile friendly alternative for tooltip onclick instead of hover

-## bugs:
+## known bugs:

-- making only a change in a tooltip does not activate the Save button on the page editor.
+-   noone at the moment

 # Development notes